iman2693/SAT-Solver/README.md

 ## Files

 - `satsolver.py`: The main Python script that implements the SAT solver.
-- `fomulate.txt`: Some samples for input of this script.
+- `formuls.txt`: Some samples for the input of this script.
-- `LICENSE`: The license file specifying the terms of usage for this repository.
-- `README.md`: This file, providing an overview of the SAT solver and instructions.
+- `README.md`: This file, provides an overview of the SAT solver and instructions.

 ## Getting Started